 If you’ve already managed to email the teacher a few times about the assignment, send your extension request as your final reply to that email chain of discussion.

 Another way of showing that you’ve sought help is showing that you’ve accessed help from the library or another member of the university staff.

 Explain to your teacher that you attended a library workshop, talked to your academic advisor, or had ongoing conversations with a Teacher’s Assistant about the assessment.

 Third, show how you’ve developed skills to make sure this doesn’t happen again.

-For example, you could note how some study skills you’ve though might help you out of this situation might be:
+For example, you could note how some study skills you’ve thought might help you out of this situation might be:

 - You’ve freed up some time in your calendar over the next 7 days;

-- You’ve found out a study tip that you want to put in place
+- You’ve found a study tip that you want to put in place

 Make sure you not only tell, but show your teacher you’ve tried hard, you’ve sought help, and you’ve identified solutions.
 If you do this, you’re more likely to have your extension request granted.